Manage usage and billing for Azure Stack as a Cloud Service Provider

 As a CSP you work with diverse customers using your Azure Stack.
 Each customer has a CSP subscription in Azure.
-You'll need to direct usage from your Azure Stack to each user subscription.
+You must direct usage from your Azure Stack to each user subscription.

-The following diagram shows the steps that you will need to choose your shared services account and register the Azure account with the Azure Stack account.
-Registered, you can onboard your end customers.
+The following figure shows the required steps to choose your shared services account, and register the Azure account with the Azure Stack account.
+Once registered, you can onboard your end customers: